parsingPhilipp/panda-parser/README.md

 this paper.
 Still, experiments can be reproduced as follows:

 - install the optional dependencies `grammatical framework` and `pynini`.
-  NB: It is possible to run the experiments without these requirements, however, there may be large differences in run times.
-The most probable parse might be ambiguous, i.e.,
+  NB: It is possible to run the experiments without these requirements, however, there may be large differences in run times and memory footprint which make full corpus evaluations infeasible.
+Also, the most probable parse might be ambiguous, i.e.,
       other parser implementations may select different parses.
 - run the experiments as described below